ParallelDevs/vcl/README.md

 -----------
 Visual Content Layout is a Drupal 8 Module developed to manage text filters HTML content layout and visual elements like  iconography, accordions, tabs, non table columns, images, list, CTA’s, etc.

-The HTML output of module is based on Bootstrap components and grid system.
+The HTML output of this module is based on Bootstrap components and grid system.

+For iconography the module uses FontAwesome icons.

 Requirements
 ------------